FilippoBovo/Numerics/Yang-Yang Equations/README.md

 PlotDOSComparision[-1.5, 1.5, 1.4]
 ```

-This gives the density of states for three different values of λ:
+This gives the density of states for three different values of λ,

 <p align="center">
 	<img src="Resources/DOS.gif">